-38. The deadlines for notification and the extension of deadlines are regulated in Articleparagraph 5, subparagraphs 6 of the Austrian Environmental Information Act.
+38. The deadlines for notification and the extension of deadlines are regulated in Article 5, paragraph 6 of the Austrian Environmental Information Act.
 In order to comply with Decision V/9b Austria has amended its Environmental Information Act which stipulates that - in case of a negative or partly negative response by the authority - a decree has to be issued (see more details under Art.
-9 para 4).
+8 of the Austrian Environmental Information Act9 para 4).
 In case the authority does not issue such notification the competence for issuing such formal refusal notification is transferred to the Administrative Courts of the relevant province or to the Federal Administrative Court, if the authority does not resolve its omission within 3 months.

-39. In accordance with Articleparagraph 5, subparagraph 5, of the Austrian Environmental Information Act, access to public registers or lists and the on-site access to the requested information shall be free of charge, while it shall be permissible to charge purchase prices or protective charges for publications.
+39. In accordance with Article 5, paragraph 5, of the Austrian Environmental Information Act, access to public registers or lists and the on-site access to the requested information shall be free of charge, while it shall be permissible to charge purchase prices or protective charges for publications.